joey1136/katacoda-scenarios/Area-D/step1.md

 - the existence of automated decision-making, including profiling, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.

 ## Confirm identity of the requester
+According to the GDPR, your users can demand access to their information stored in your server.
+It is important to be able to retrieve these data, when you receive a request from a user.

 When The First Request Comes In, confirm the identity of the person making the request before you export their personal data.
 WordPress has a new page under `Tools → Export Personal Data` where you can send a confirmation request to the customer’s email address (or via their username, if they’re a registered user on the site):

 ![Confirm_Identity](https://github.com/joey1136/katacoda-scenarios/blob/main/Area-D/images/step1/ConfirmIdentity.png?raw=true)